-Gentse Feesten: The Greatest Festival You Haven’t Heard of
+Gentse Feesten: A Great 50-Year-Old Belgian Festival You Haven’t Heard of

-The next two weeks could be the best time to visit the Belgian city of Ghent, home of the world’s most targeted work of art and many heated debates about its merits as a destination over Bruges.
-This Friday (18 July 2014) marks the start of the annual Gentse Feesten, and for ten days the city becomes one of the most fun places to be in Europe.
+The best time to visit the Belgian city of Ghent, home of the world’s most targeted work of art and many heated debates about its merits as a destination over Bruges may well be the annual Gentse Feesten, where for ten days the city becomes one of the most fun places to be in Europe.

 Gentse Feesten: Highlights